 5c.
 Project Site Sign All Project Site Signs should include the Equal Housing Opportunity logo, slogan, or statement (24 CFR 200.620(f)).
 Check below all locations where the Project Site Sign will be displayed.
-Check all that apply: Rental Office Model Unit Entrance to Project Other (specify): The size of the Project Site sign is/ will be: x The Equal Housing Opportunity logo or slogan or statement is/will be: xx 6.
+Check all that apply: ☐ Rental Office ☐ Model Unit ☐ Entrance to Project ☐ Other (specify): The size of the Project Site sign is/ will be: x The Equal Housing Opportunity logo or slogan or statement is/will be: xx 6.
 Evaluation of Marketing Activities Explain the evaluation process you will use to determine whether your marketing activities have been successful in attracting the group(s) least likely to apply, how often you will make this determination, and how you will make decisions about future marketing based on the evaluation process.
 7a.
 Marketing Staff What staff positions are/will be responsible for affirmative marketing?
-What stall positions are, will be responsible for animative marketing: 7b.
-Staff Training and Assessment: AFHM Plan (1) Has staff been trained on the AFHM Plan? ☐ Yes ☐ No (2) Is there ongoing training on AFHM Plan and Fair Housing Act issues in general? ☐ Yes ☐ No (3) Is yes, who provides it?
+7b.
+Staff Training and Assessment: AFHM Plan (1) Has staff been trained on the AFHM Plan?
+Yes No (2) Is there ongoing training on AFHM Plan and Fair Housing Act issues in general?
+Yes No (3) Is yes, who provides it?
 (4) Do you periodically assess staff skills, including their understanding of the AFHM Plan and their responsibilities to use it?
 Yes No(5) If yes, how and how often?